BowenFu/matchit.cpp/README.md

 }
 ```

-To use Identifier Patterns,  we need to define/declare the identifiers (`Id<double> s`) first.
+To use Identifier Patterns,  **we need to define/declare the identifiers (`Id<double> s`) first**.
 (Do not mark it as const.)
 This can be a little strange if you've use Identifier Patterns in other programming language.
 This is due to the language restriction.
 But don't be upset.
-This added verbosity makes it possible for us to use variables inside patterns.
+This added verbosity makes it possible for us to **use variables inside patterns**.
 You may never be able to do this in other programming language.

 Here `*` operator is used to dereference the value inside identifiers.
 One thing to note is that identifiers are only valid inside `match` scope.
 Do not try to dereference it outside.

 Note that we used `and_` here to bind a value to the identifier under some conditions on the value.
-This practice can achieve the functionality of `@` pattern in Rust.
+This practice can achieve the functionality of **`@` pattern**` in Rust.
-We recommend always put your identifiers at the end of And pattern (and Or pattern).
+We recommend **always put your identifiers at the end of And pattern (and Or pattern)**.
 It is like saying that bind the value to the identifier only when all previous patterns / conditions get met.
 (Also, you may get better perf since we `std::forward` the subject value only for the last subpattern).

 Also note when the same identifier is bound multiple times, the bound values must equal to each other via `operator==`.
 An sample to check if an array is symmetric: